rami-nasrallah/Udemy-Python-Basics-Bootcamp/README.md

 # 2020 Complete Python Bootcamp: From Zero to Hero in Python

-Some of the cool projects I completed as part of the online course with Jose Portilla
+Some of the cool projects I completed as part of the Udemy online course with Jose Portilla

 1. Tic Tac Toe Game
 2. BlackJack Game